An Infection Prevention and Control Training Collaborative

 The actions you take on how to construct and maintain a safe environment and keep key airflow components intact can make a difference in containing an outbreak and mitigating risks.

-VIDEOS ON VENTILATION
+VIDEOS ON VENTILATION - Now Available in Spanish!

 Explore solutions for